Courses

 PSYC 327(S) SEM Cognition and Education

 This class will examine two interrelated topics in education.
-One is societal issues in schooling, such as educational inequality, tracking, dropping out, international differences, and fads.
-The other is principles in the cognitive psychology of learning, such as desirable difficulty, that can be used to improve educational practice.
-The readings will mostly be scientific articles. [ more ]
+One is societal issues in schooling, such recruiting teachers, tracking, international differences, and fads.
+The other is principles in the cognitive psychology of learning, such as metacognition, spacing effects, and retrieval practice, that can be used to enhance learning.
+Most of the readings will be scientific articles. [ more ]

 PHIL 331 TUT Contemporary Epistemology